 A common Strength of P1, P2, and P3 is the proximity of their port to the city centre.
 This represents also a common Weakness, because the port activities can affect the quality of life of the people living nearby the port area.
-The environmental footprint of ports includes emission of airborne pollutants and greenhouse gases, noise, water and soil pollution.
+The environmental footprint of ports includes emission of airborne pollutants and greenhouse gases, noise, water, and soil pollution.

-For example, port shipping and ground movements were reported to contribute to the yearly average ambient levels of $PM{10}(19\%)$ , $NO_2(25\%)$ and $SO_2(43\%)$ of the nearby city by the Tyrrhenian Sea (Gobbi et al. 2020).
+For example, port shipping and ground movements were reported to contribute to the yearly average ambient levels of PM10 (19%), NO2 (25%) and SO2 (43%) of the nearby city by the Tyrrhenian Sea (Gobbi et al. 2020).
+Based on AERMOD simulations, Fileni et al. (2019) have observed that port activities strongly influence the local air quality.
 Long term exposure to airborne pollutants has been recognized as a factor causing adverse health effects (WHO 2013).
 Long term effects on mortality were reported by Bauleo et al. (2019) for the residents in the proximity (<500 m) of an Italian port, with higher risk of mortality from lung cancer and all cancers.